Quick Start Guide to SAP Cloud Platform Business Rules Service in Cloud Foundry

 SAP Cloud Platform together with Cloud Foundry is offering the flexible cloud native enterprise platform to build, deploy and manage applications.
 SAP is key member and contributor in Cloud Foundry community.
 There have been great advantages of Cloud Foundry in SAP’s platform-as-a-service strategy, due to which SAP Cloud Platform services in Neo environment have already started being provisioned in Cloud Foundry.
 Business rules is one of them

 SAP Cloud Platform Business Rules Service in now available in Cloud Foundry Trial and Enterprise environment – for both platform-as-a-service (PaaS) and software-as-a-service (SaaS) engagement model.
-It has been released currently for CF/AWS environment in Europe(Frankfurt) data centre (eu10).
+It has been released currently for CF/AWS and Microsoft Azure environments. know more details on the data centres from here

 I have put together this quick guide series that introduces you to the business rules service in Cloud Foundry where I have divided the learnings into 2 parts: